foliveira/blog/_posts/2023-02-08-from-zero-to-cto-craft.md

 #### **CC: How do you motivate your team and manage their stress levels?**

-As a relaxed leader in the tech world, I think there is no other way to approach this topic other than to focus on creating a positive and productive work environment for my team.
+**F**: As a relaxed leader in the tech world, I think there is no other way to approach this topic other than to focus on creating a positive and productive work environment for my team.
 This comes into effect by focusing on setting clear objectives and aligning with individuals and the team on how to achieve these goals and being clear about what their responsibilities are.
 I also encourage a culture of continuous learning and growth by providing opportunities for skill development and innovation.

 I work to minimise the negative impact of stress by absorbing as much of it as possible for my team to remain focused and effective without distractions.
 This helps them to maintain a sense of purpose and understand the importance of the work we do, but also to employ the same mentality and approach within their own teams.
 I also foster a culture of trust and accountability, where people understand what is expected of them and how they can contribute to the overall growth of the company.